usc-isi-i2/dig-etl-engine/docs/advanced.md

 I encourage you to build the example shown in this guide.
 It will take about 30 minutes and you will have a working application as a starting point for importing files into your own project.

 > Hands-on: start myDIG and define a new project called `events`.
+>
+> You can follow along and build the project step by step, or you can import the premade `sample-projects/events.tar.gz` and see the complete project.
+>
+> Note: to import a project, first define an empty project, then use the `Import Project` command to import the `events.tar.gz`.
+The data for the project is in `datasets/events/`, import both files, set desire docs to 100 and click the red button to run the project.

 [search-screen]: assets/events/1-search-screen.png
 [boko-haram]: assets/events/boko-haram.png